calnfynn/KISSKI-RAG-4-IPCC/evalresults.md

 | ROUGE-L             | Longest matching sequence         | >0.3       | <0.1      | 0.1518    | not good       |
 | Cosine Similarity   | Embedding similarity (meaning)    | >0.7       | <0.5      | 0.7204    | good           |

+---

+All metrics can have values between 0 (worst) and 1 (best).

-BERTScore & Cosine similarity test for semantic matches, ROUGE tests for verbatim matches.
+BERTScore & Cosine Similarity test for semantic matches, ROUGE tests for verbatim matches.

 BERT & Cosine are more helpful for RAG evaluation.